 - Passages Assessment, Sanction and Revocation Center in Billings – Lead counselor, (406) 294-9609, ext.
 243

-Security – Only collect and prepaid calls from adults are allowed.
+Security – Only prepaid collect and real-time debit calls from adults are allowed.
 Security is a primary concern, and prison officials must be able to track who inmates have contact with and the nature of their interactions, to ensure security practices are not violated.
-Inmate calls, except those to attorneys, are electronically monitored and recorded.
+Inmate calls, except those to attorneys and to the PREA hotline, are electronically monitored and recorded.
 Security concerns require this to protect the public from harassment, unwanted calls and illegal activities.
 This is a common practice in correctional facilities across the country.

 To receive a call – To take a call from an inmate, you must accept the charges or set up a prepaid phone account with the Inmate Telephone System Provider (See Cost and billing section).
-When an inmate calls, you are informed that you have a collect call from an inmate at the specified facility and are given four options: accept the call, refuse the call, block calls from the facility or get a rate quote for the call.
+When an inmate calls, you are informed that you have a call from an inmate at the specified facility and are given four options: accept the call, refuse the call, block calls from the facility or get a rate quote for the call.
+If you accept the call, your prepaid account through Century Link’s billing agent (ICSolutions), will be billed in real time at the end of the call for the amount of time used.

 Hours – Calls can be prohibited for security reasons at any time.